univention/univention-corporate-server/doc/architecture/services/portal.rst

 #.
 The user is either an anonymous user or has user information from a login.

 #.
-The portal front end sends an HTTP request with user information to the portal
+The portal frontend sends an HTTP request with user information to the portal
    backend.

 #.
 The portal backend delegates the user validation to the UMC server.